Napoleonic looting of art: Legacy

 Between 1814 and 1815, the Musée Napoleon (the Louvre's name at the time) was dissolved.
 From its opening in 1793, artists and scholars had flocked to the museum to see its expansive, exhaustive collections, including Charles Lock Eastlake, Henry Fuseli, Benjamin West, Maria Cosway, and J. M. W. Turner.
 One English artist, Thomas Lawrence, expressed sorrow at its dissolution, despite the injustices that had led to its creation.
 Still, the museum's impact remained:

-Art historian Wescher also pointed out that, "[The return of the looted artworks] contributed to the creation [of an] awareness of national artistic heritages, an awareness that did not exist in the 1700s."
+Wescher also pointed out that, "[The return of the looted artworks] contributed to the creation [of an] awareness of national artistic heritages, an awareness that did not exist in the 1700s."
 The circulation of artworks during the Napoleonic era had actually increased the renown of artists that were otherwise unknown internationally.
 Similarly, aristocrats like Charles-François Lebrun created vast private collections by buying up or requisitioning artworks that had been put into circulation by the French armies.

 After 1815, European museums were no longer just a hoard of artifacts but had become an expression of political and cultural power.
 The Prado in Madrid, the Rijksmuseum in Amsterdam, and the National Gallery in London were all founded following the Louvre's example.
 The conditions of the 1815 Treaty of Paris set a nationalist precedent for future repatriations in Europe, such as that of Nazi plunder in the 20th century.

 The repatriations took a long time and were incomplete; almost half of the looted works of art remained in France.
 As a condition for the return of the artworks, many of the works were required to be shown in a public gallery and were not necessarily returned to their original locations.
 For example, Perugino's Decemviri Altarpiece was not reinstalled in its chapel in Perugia until October 2019, and remains incomplete.
 The long time it has taken to return some appropriated works in turn has become an argument against their restitution, particularly with museums' adoption of "retention policies" in the 19th century.

 Attempts at reacquisition have continued, however, up to and including the present day.
-During the Franco-Prussian War, the German Bismarck's Germany asked the France of Napoleon III to return works of art still held from the time of the looting but never repatriated.
+During the Franco-Prussian War, Prussia asked France to return works of art still held from the time of the looting but never repatriated.
 Vincenzo Peruggia described his 1911 theft of the Mona Lisa as an attempt to restore the painting to Italy, claiming incorrectly that the painting had been stolen by Napoleon.